LED WALL

 Creative flexibility.
 Display lyrics, sermon graphics, live camera feeds, pre-produced videos, and immersive backgrounds simultaneously.
 Some churches use them as dynamic stage design elements.

 The trade-off: LED walls cost more upfront than projectors.
 But when you factor in bulb replacements, screen maintenance, and reduced stage lighting needs, the total cost of ownership over 10 years is often comparable — and the experience is vastly superior.
+For a detailed side-by-side breakdown, see our church projector vs. LED wall comparison.

 LED Wall Costs for Churches: What to Actually Budget